SaschaWillems/ModernVkTriangle/README.md

 memcpy(imgSrcBufferPtr, ktxTexture->pData, ktxTexture->dataSize);
 ```

 Next we need to copy the image data from that buffer to the optimal tiled image on the GPU.
-Without an extension like [VK_EXT_host_image_copy](https://www.khronos.org/blog/copying-images-on-the-host-in-vulkan) that's not possible on the CPU, but has to be done on the GPU.
+Without an extension like [VK_EXT_host_image_copy](https://www.khronos.org/blog/copying-images-on-the-host-in-vulkan) that's not possible on the CPU, and has to be done on the GPU.
 That requires us to use command buffers.

 ## Shaders